 If you have taken a vehicle and had it suitably rebuilt in Oregon, then you will want to get a reconstructed title.
 This is very important for insurance purposes.
-There are four main requirements that need to be met in order for the Oregon Department of Motor Vehicles to issue such a title.
-They are outlined as follows:
+There are four main requirements you need to meet in order for the Oregon Department of Motor Vehicles to issue such a title.
+They are as follows:

 - The vehicle does need to have a body that resembles the original car.
-It must take on the same design as the original make, model, and year of the car that was damaged to be declared totaled.
+It must take on the same design as the original make, model, and year of the car with damages before declaring a total loss.

 - An individual or independent mechanic must have rebuilt the vehicle.
 The manufacturer of the actual car or truck cannot have rebuilt it.

-- The vehicle should not have been built in a factory where the model year and the make of car are actually already assigned to that factory.
+- The vehicle should not have been built in a factory where the model year and the make of the car are already in that factory.

 - The rebuilt car cannot be a replica of the original.

-It is also possible to get the same type of title issued to a vehicle in Oregon that is a truck that has been rebuilt using a component kit.
-That is provided that the kit is assigned a vehicle identification number and a Manufacturers Certificate of Origin is also provided for the kit.
+It is also possible to get the same type of title a vehicle in Oregon has.
+That is a truck that has been rebuilt using a component kit.
+That the kit has a vehicle identification number and a Manufacturer’s Certificate of Origin.

 The vehicle will need to pass an emissions test, get a VIN inspection, and provide proof of insurance.
 You also have to pay the title, registration, and plate fees for the vehicle.
 The fees vary based on the type of vehicle you have, and they are subject to change.